cupofjoakim/albumklubben/README.md

 To be able to do this quickly I've made som sacrifices to make sure I didn't muck around with build settings or other stuff:

 - No tests
-- No eslint config
-- No prettier config
 - Plain css
 - No usage of react-router, I manually read from the `week` param in `./src/util/index.js`
 - The AlbumContext provider is real messy and needs some love